 C. SLOW TEMPERS

-Ephesians 4:26 BE ANGRY, AND yet DO NOT SIN; do not let the sun go down on your anger.
+“Be angry, and yet do not sin; do not let the sun go down on your anger” (Ephesians 4:26).

-Parorgismos is the Greek word for the second verse listed for the word anger, meaning, “irritation.”
-This is the only time anger is legitimate in the believer’s life: and it relates to righteous indignation.
-States a leading NT commentator on how to best understand this biblical command:
+Parorgismos is the Greek word for anger in the second verse meaning, “irritation.”
+This is the only time anger is legitimate in the believer’s life and it relates to righteous indignation.
+A leading NT commentator explains:

-In this statement he [Paul] may be legitimatizing righteous indignation, anger at evil, at that which is done against the person of the Lord and against His will and purpose.
+In this statement he [Paul] may be legitimatizing righteous indignation, anger at evil which is done against the person of the Lord and His will and purpose.
 It is the anger of the Lord’s people who hate evil.
-It is that anger that abhors injustice, immorality and ungodliness of every sort.
+It is that anger that abhors injustice, immorality, and ungodliness of every sort.

 Jesus was always angered when the Father was maligned or when others were mistreated, but He was never selfishly angry at what was done against Him.
-Anger that is sin, on the other hand, is anger that is self-defensive and self-serving, that is resentful of what is done against one’s self.
+Anger that is sin is defensive and self-serving and resentful of what is done against one’s self.
 It is the anger that leads to murder and to God’s judgment.